0xmatriksh/datamining-algo/Readme.md

 - For Apriori, we have used *mlxtend* libray, for which we need to install it using command  `pip install mlxtend`

 - For Frequent Pattern(FP) Growth also, we used *mlxtend* library

+- For KMeans, we used *sklearn* library

+- Similarly for KMediods, we used *sklearn* library